Books relating to human rights on a library shelf

 A Case Summary is a document which sets out:

-• A brief summary of every point in issue in your matter; and
+• A brief summary of every fact and legal issue in your matter; and

 • A brief summary of every outstanding procedural or jurisdictional issue or request that you are raising in your matter.